Landing a golf ball on the fairway with as much distance as possible can be tough without a consistent golf swing.

 Triaxial Carbon Crown

-The driver head has a mixture of Titanium and Carbon.
+The Fusion Driver head has a mixture of Titanium and Carbon.
 Carbon is used on the crown and two spots on the sole.
 This material is 35% lighter than titanium and also thinner than some of the previous composite drivers.
 Basically, it frees up weight to create a centre of gravity lower and further back.

 Internal Weight Pads